 What's ironic it that it was Spike Lee who popularized the concept of Black Reparations by naming his film production company and his Afro-centric clothing store "Forty Acres and A Mule".

+Instead of being petty, Spike should use Django as the starting point for a New Black Movement calling for Reperations.
 Today we have a Black President that gives the Black community, nothing but symbolism and like the rest of our Black political leadership, he continues to us as political props, instead of advancing our interests.
 Now Spike wants to get all up in Quentin's face for doing something positive?
+This is some Nigga Shit!

-We need to rush into this space created by Quentin and expanded The Reparation's Movement based upon Three Hundred Years of Slavery and One hundred years of Jim Crow.
+The Niggarati instead of beef'n with each other over Quentin and beef'n with Quentin, The Niggarati needs to join ranks under one banner and proclaim it's time for Black people to cease being "America's Problem" and that imprisoned Black bodies, will not, be the solution, to the America's economic decline as part of the Prison Industrial Complex.
+Therefore it's time to give Black America Reparations, We need to rush into this space created by Quentin and expanded The Reparation's Movement based upon Three Hundred Years of Slavery and One hundred years of Jim Crow.
 Spike needs to request that Obama show Django in The White House.
 If Woodrow Wilson can show Birth of A Nation in the White House that helped codify Jim Crow into national politics, why can't President Obama show Django?

 Dave Chappelle and the "Pretty White Girl" united to address Race

 We all know Obama's not going to show it, but the request will generate heat on him expanding the space.
 He will have to respond if the Niggarati get behind this.
 I say lets drag President Obama into the space.
 Lets get Quentin who's spoken at length about The Prison Industrial Complex as the New form of Slavery, on board.
+We have to be resourceful, like when a Dave Chappelle got the "pretty white girl" to sing all the true things about race that he wanted to say to America, but no one would listen precisely because he's a Black Man.
+Quentin can be our white voice.

 Farrakhan Speaks on Django